alejandra-rojas/alejandra-rojas/README.md

-## Hi, I’m Alejandra! 👋
+## 👋 Hi, I’m Alejandra!
 * I have been working with Next.js/React in the frontend for the last couple of years.
 * At the moment, I'm completing Salt C# fullstack bootcamp.
 * I love having the tools to work both in the frontend and the backend.
-Particularly enjoying the visual aspects of frontend work, taking pride in crafting pixel-perfect designs and staying current with the latest trends.
+Particularly enjoying the visual aspects of the frontend, taking pride in coding pixel-perfect designs and staying current with the latest trends.

 <!--
 **alejandra-rojas/alejandra-rojas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.